Baloch handicrafts: Needlework

-Traditional Balochi needlework uses organic materials such as cotton, silk, and wool.
+Traditional Baloch needlework uses organic materials such as cotton, silk, and wool.

 Threads are often hand-dyed using natural pigments derived from plants and minerals, contributing to the depth of color in the designs.
 Decorative elements like mirrors, crystals, and sequins are also incorporated to enhance visual appeal.
 The embroidery is traditionally performed by women, providing them with a source of income while preserving their cultural heritage.

 The embroidery features a variety of geometric and floral patterns that reflect the region's history and cultural influences.

-Each piece is unique, often taking days or weeks to complete due to the meticulous nature of the work.
+Each piece is considered unique, often taking days or weeks to complete due to the meticulous nature of the work.
 Recent interest in Balochi embroidery has led to its incorporation into contemporary fashion, maintaining traditional techniques while innovating new designs.

-Notable Balochi needlework artisans include Mahtab Norouzi.
-Farah Diba Pahlavi, the former Shahbanu of Iran, was particularly drawn to Balochi needlework handcrafts and incorporated them into many of her formal dresses.

-In the 1960s, Mehr Monir Jahanbani, renowned for her discerning eye for traditional craftsmanship, discovered the intricate Baluchi needlework and immediately recognized its potential as a fashion statement.
-Collaborating with designer Keyvan Khosrovani, Jahanbani began incorporating this exquisite embroidery into contemporary designs, blending it seamlessly with modern aesthetics.
-Their collaborative efforts culminated in a series of stunning royal dresses for Empress Farah Pahlavi, where the Baluchi needlework became an iconic decorative element.
+Notable Baloch needlework artisans include Mahtab Norouzi.
+Farah Pahlavi, the former Shahbanu of Iran, was particularly drawn to Baloch needlework handcrafts and incorporated them into many of her formal dresses.
+In the 1960s, Mehr Monir Jahanbani—renowned for her traditional craftsmanship—discovered intricate Baloch needlework and immediately recognized its potential as a fashion statement.
+Collaborating with designer Keyvan Khosrovani, Jahanbani began incorporating the embroidery into contemporary designs, blending it seamlessly with modern aesthetics.
+Their collaborative efforts culminated in a series of stunning royal dresses for Empress Farah Pahlavi, where the Baloch needlework became an iconic decorative element.